Last Updated January, 2021

 Are you planning a trip to Ukraine and looking for places to visit in Lviv?
 I am going to share my best tips with you.

 Lviv is my favorite city in Ukraine and one of the favorite places in entire Europe.
 This city is cozy and charming.
-It is definitely a destination for gourmands and everyone who loves cute coffee shops and cafes.
-However, to understand it, it is not enough to walk along the central street with a camera, just get a meal and coffee.
+It is definitely a destination for gourmands and everyone who loves cute coffee shops and cafes and the most delicious breakfast in the world.
+Also, Lviv is a fantastic spot where to base if you want to go on day trips and see more of Western Ukraine.
+However, to understand the city, it is not enough to walk along the central street with a camera, just get a meal and coffee.

 There are so many hidden gems and places to see in Lviv during each season that you need to look further and deeper – into the cobbled courtyards through high doors and narrow corridors.
 And, you’d need to devote at least a few days to exploration!